 For up to date information on bathing water quality in Northern Ireland please see the NI Direct website.

-The directive requires each country to identify its most popular bathing waters for regular testing.
-In Northern Ireland 23 sites are formally identified, and it continues to have some of the best water quality in Europe.
+The regulations require regular testing of bathing waters.
+In Northern Ireland 26 sites are formally identified, and it continues to have some of the best water quality in Europe.

 When bathing water quality fails to meet a certain standard, NIEA carries out a pollution investigation to find a possible source of the contamination.
 Faecal pollution can arise from sewage outfalls, combined sewer overflows or from agricultural sources.
 The latter can be from various sources of pollution and can be difficult to control.

 Should interested parties wish to nominate a site for consideration as a formally identified bathing water, they may do so at any time, subject to the nomination meeting certain criteria.
 These criteria include:

 - provision of initial usage evidence at the site (the selection criteria for candidate sites is over 45 bathers on at least one occasion or over 100 beach users on at least two occasions across a review period)

 - evidence that bathing is not prohibited or inadvisable for reasons of safety

 - provision of information about site facilities for example, signage, litter collection, site access, car parks, life guards, changing facilities

 - confirmation from an appropriate body that it is willing to take on responsibility as the bathing water operator